Workshop participant works to create their own Maya codex using glyphs and numbers.

 - The lending library book collection: Southern Skies Workshop: Indigenous Ways of Knowing and Resources for Teachers can be borrowed free of cost via this google drive link.

-- Southern Skies Field Trip resources
+- Southern Skies Field Trip resources can be found here.

 Workshop participant reads Maya Numbers and Calendars resource.